miguelaaguilar/CarND-Traffic-Sign-Classifier-P3/writeup_template.md

 Number of classes = 43
 ```

-Here is an exploratory visualization of example of some classes:
+Here is an exploratory visualization of examples of some classes:

 Class 0: Speed limit (20km/h)
 ![alt text][image1]